Rep. Liz Cheney’s vote to impeach Trump prompts a voter rebellion in her home state

 Trump performed better in Wyoming that he did in any other state, garnering 70 percent of the vote.
 And the reasons that he engendered such support were both practical and personal.

 It had been decades since residents here said they saw a president who was so aligned with preserving their way of life.
-In an economy so tied to coal, oil and gas — and to a lesser extent agriculture — residents were relieved when the Trump administration eased Obama-era regulations that complicated their lives, limiting everything from excavating on federal lands to the type of soil used on their farms.
+In an economy so tied to coal, oil and gas — and to a lesser extent agriculture — residents were relieved when the Trump administration eased Obama-era regulations that complicated their lives, limiting everything from excavating on federal lands to the type of grass used on their farms.

 Cheney was instrumental in guiding those decisions, according to Pete Obermueller, president of the Petroleum Association of Wyoming.
 Obermueller said that Cheney knew the industry well enough to help federal agencies develop mixed-use plans for lands and could direct the Trump administration to other regulations that made life on the range easier.